Inc21/tic-tac-toe-pp2/README.md

 ## Testing

 This website was tested on as many different devices as I was able to find.
-Including a Dell laptop and desktop pc, iPads 6th and 10th generation, and iPhone SE, iPhone 12 and iPhone 13.
+Including a Dell Windows 10 laptop and desktop pc, iPads 6th and 10th generation, and iPhone SE, iPhone 12 and iPhone 13.
 Also used a program called [Grammarly](https://www.grammarly.com/) to check for any spelling or typing errors.
 Detailed actions are listed below.
-Additionally conducted Google lighthouse and W3C validator testing, results for them are below.
+Additionally conducted Google lighthouse, jsHint and W3C validator testing, results for them are below.
 Also made sure that the website is clear, easy to use and valuable for the user.

 ## Link testing